ajdhole/Udacity---Advanced-Lane-Finding/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 To calculate Lane curvature Radius I used below formula reffered from online tutorial as suggested in class lecture.
-[Radius of Curvature](http://www.intmath.com/applications-differentiation/8-radius-curvature.php)
+[Radius of Curvature](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
+Code for claculation of curvature radius available in cell 17 in the file `Advaned-Lane-Line-p4.ipynb`.

+![alt text][image7]

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+Finally I implemented Image Processing Pipeline in cell # 25 # in my code in the file `Advaned-Lane-Line-p4.ipynb` in the function `process_image()`.
 Here is an example of my result on a test image:

+![alt text][image8]

+Addition to above pipeline I have added Binary Image, Warp Image and Lane finding Image window stacked with main result image pipeline, It is shown in below image:

-![alt text][image6]
+![alt text][image9]

 ---